 How to choose a memory care facility — the questions that matter most

-Choosing a memory care facility feels like the heaviest decision you'll make in your caregiving process.
+Choosing a memory care facility feels like the heaviest decision you'll make in your caregiving experience.
 You're not just choosing a place for your parent to live.
 You're acknowledging that your parent's mind is changing in ways you can't slow or stop.
-You're putting them in a place built for people whose judgment can't be trusted, whose memories are unreliable, who need the kind of specialized care that's coded to mean your parent is losing themselves.
+You're putting them in a place built for people whose judgment can't be trusted, whose memories are unreliable, who need the kind of specialized care that means your parent is losing themselves.

 Before you choose a facility, you need to understand what's already happened to your parent and what's still ahead.
 You need to grieve that, because the grief is real and it doesn't go away if you ignore it.